ezgisiir/paris2024color/README.md

 # Color Palettes for Data Visualization

-This repository contains a collection of custom color palettes inspired by the Paris 2024 Olympics.
+This package contains a collection of custom color palettes inspired by the Paris 2024 Olympics.
 The palettes are designed for data visualization in R using the `ggplot2` library.

 ## Paris 2024 Palette 1